 All example code should adhere to this style, to encourage one and only one preferred way of consuming API methods.

 We prefer using keyword arguments to positional arguments.
-Example code in plone.api will use this style, and we recommend users to follow this convention.
-For the curious, here are the reasons:
+Example code in plone.api will use this style, and we recommend users follow this convention.
+For the curious, here are the reasons why:

-- There will never be a doubt when writing a method on whether an argument should be positional or not.
+- There will never be any doubt when writing a method whether an argument should be positional or not.
 Decision already made.

-- There will never be a doubt when using the API on which argument comes first, or which ones are named/positional.
+- There will never be any doubt when using the API on which argument comes first, or which ones are named/positional.
 All arguments are named.

 - When using positional arguments, the method signature is dictated by the underlying implementation (think required vs. optional arguments).
 Named arguments are always optional in Python.
 Using keywords allows implementation details to change while the signature is preserved.
 In other words, the underlying API code can change substantially but code using it will remain valid.